TomSoldier/cryptodoge-sftp/README.md

 ## How to start the modules

-From the root folder of the project, use the following commands in command line:
+From the **root folder** of the project, use the following commands in command line or PowerShell:

 **The starting order should be as follows:**